 It’s an important cultural site for the KuKu Yalanji as well as the Yiragandi Aboriginal people.
 In fact, this is the location where the sea country for both groups overlaps.

-Weather data collection has been in practice since 1887 from the island.
+Weather data collection has been in practice since 1887.
 Also, the historic lighthouse has been operating since 1878.

 The first scientific study of a coral reef anywhere in the world was based here in 1928.

 Click the link if you are looking for a reef pontoon on the Outer Barrier Reef.

 Something for everyone